 Counselling psychologists may work as part of multi-professional teams that include doctors, nurses and allied health professionals.
 Counselling psychologists could also be in management and leadership roles and contribute to the design and implementation of mental health services.

 Want to learn more?

 - Find out more about the entry requirements for counselling psychology.

 - Find out more about the training and development in counselling psychology.

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.

 While training, counselling psychologists will be paid at band 6 and, after completing their training, they will be paid at band 7.
 Psychologists in the NHS will usually work standard hours of 37.5 per week.
 Terms and conditions can vary for employers outside of the NHS.

 - Where the role can lead Expand / Collapse

 Once you have qualified as a counselling psychologist, there are a wide range of opportunities.
+With further experience you could qualify for the Register of Psychologists Specialising in psychotherapy and become a clinical supervisor.
 You could apply for more senior positions e.g. head of a psychology service or consultant psychologist.
 As psychology relies heavily on research, you could contribute to the development of the profession through research work and teaching.
 You could apply for a trainee high intensity therapist position, enabling you to work under the Improving Access to Psychological Therapies initiative (IAPT).